twop/forager-travel-case/BUILD.md

 - Note that some might need to be flipped upside down in orientation for printing.
 The model files are taken from the assembly view, hence the assembly orientation.
 - All 4 files should be printable without supports.
 Magnet holes have special geometry that don't require bridging nor support.
-- I printed with 0.1 mm layer height for higher fidelity, but all the prototype prints I have done with 0.2 mm.
+- I printed with 0.1 mm layer height for higher fidelity, but all the prototype prints I have done are 0.2 mm.

 ## Bill of Materials